Introduction

 }

 Now that the output DTO is ready, it's time to create a service to build the output from an entity.
-This service will be part of our domain since we decide what information will be part of the output DTO.
+This service would be part of our domain since we decide what information will be part of the output DTO.

 class UserOutputDTOBuilder {